2010 Kobalt Tools 500 (Phoenix): Background

 Phoenix International Raceway, the race track where the race was held.

-Phoenix International Raceway is one of five short tracks to hold NASCAR races; the others are Richmond International Raceway, Dover International Speedway, Bristol Motor Speedway, and Martinsville Speedway.
+Phoenix International Raceway is one of five short tracks to hold NASCAR races.
 The standard track at Phoenix International Raceway is a four-turn short track oval that is 1 mi long.
 The track's turns were banked at 11 degrees, while the front stretch, the location of the finish line, was banked at three degrees.
 The back stretch, which has a dogleg shape instead of a straight, has 9 degrees of banking.
 The racetrack has seats for 76,800 spectators.

 Before the race, Denny Hamlin led the Drivers' Championship with 6,325 points, and Jimmie Johnson stood in second with 6,292 points.
 Kevin Harvick followed in third with 6,266 points, 258 ahead of Carl Edwards and 266 ahead of Matt Kenseth in fourth and fifth.
 Jeff Gordon with 5,994 was eight points ahead of Kyle Busch, as Tony Stewart with 5,962 points, was nine ahead of Greg Biffle, and thirty-four in front of Clint Bowyer.
 Kurt Busch and Jeff Burton were eleventh and twelfth with 5,890 and 5,852 points.
 In the Manufacturers' Championship, Chevrolet was leading with 249 points, forty points ahead of their rival Toyota.
 Ford, with 158 points, was twenty-six points ahead of Dodge in the battle for third.
 Johnson was the race's defending champion.